Article

 Innovation and sustainability

-Despite thousands of years of comparable material compositions and manufacturing processes, there is certainly potential for innovation in connection with ceramic materials.
-Of course, today we have larger, more powerful and more efficient kilns.
-They enable more flexible production processes, more diverse surface finishes or the faster achievement of market maturity of prototypes.
-In addition, they often mean considerable savings in energy, materials or time, which in particular help to achieve reductions inCO2 emissions and waste volumes and to establish more sustainable work processes.
-At the same time, however, we are also subject to the limits and constraints of the market.
-As a German ceramics manufacturer with eleven million square meters of tile production per year, we unfortunately have few opportunities to influence changes in production technology compared to the global players from China or Italy.
-Therefore, we can hardly exert any pressure on manufacturers - for example, to accelerate the development of new types of kilns using hydrogen as an energy source.
+Despite thousands of years of comparable material compositions and manufacturing processes, there is still potential for innovation in the field of ceramic materials.
+Of course, today we have more sophisticated, powerful, and efficient kilns.
+They enable more flexible production processes and more diverse surfaces.ßer, more powerful, and more efficient kilns.
+They enable more flexible production processes, more diverse surface treatments, and faster market readiness of prototypes.
+In addition, they often result in significant savings in energy, materials, and time, which in particular help to reduce CO2 emissions and waste volumes and establish more sustainable work processes.
+At the same time, however, we are also subject to the limitations and constraints of the market.
+As a German ceramics manufacturer with eleven million square meters of tile production per year, we unfortunately have little influence on changes in manufacturing technology compared to global players from China or Italy.
+Therefore, we can hardly exert any pressure on manufacturers—for example, to accelerate the development of innovative kilns that use hydrogen as an energy source.

 Material and processing intelligence

-Ceramics - versatile, holistic, changeable
+Ceramics – versatile, holistic, transformable

 Rohstoffe Standort Schwarzenfeld 39